 I work with talent to sound personal, polished, and on message — but not too rehearsed.

-Every person and every situation is different, which means your words should be, too.
+Every person and every situation is unique, which means your words should be, too.
 AI is a great tool, and I use it all the time.
 But it’s not good enough on its own — at least if you want to stand out.

 I haven't just learned about it.
 I've lived it.
 I’ve helped leaders navigate some of the most complicated, career-defining decisions they've ever faced, and it shapes every piece of advice I give.